 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Visit your doctor or health care professional for regular check ups.
-Tell your doctor if your symptoms do not improve or if they get worse.
+Visit your care team for regular check-ups.
+Tell your care team if your symptoms do not improve or if they get worse.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container closed tightly.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.